geotrev/bulba/README.md

 ### Properties

 Properties are integral to `UpgradedComponent`.
-Think of them as a tool that informs your component's rendered state, similar to state in React.
+Think of them as informants to your component's render state, similar to how state works in React.

-To add properties, create a static getter called `properties` that returns an object, where each entry is the property name as the key, and the property configuration is the value:
+To add properties, create a static getter called `properties` that returns an object, where each entry is the property name (key) and the property configuration (value).
+The name should always be `camelCase`.

 ```js
 static get properties() {